Talent Solutions

 We all know the goal is to hire that fundraising "unicorn"—the mythical nonprofit employee or executive who is often expected to magically do everything.
 This is overlooking one key fact: unicorns don't exist.
 Take these hiring tips to improve your nonprofit hiring and move your fundraising to the next level.

 Hiring for a development director (or equivalent) is prime unicorn territory.
-I interact with nonprofit organizations and their leaders every day and one of the most erroneous notions I encounter is the idea that bringing in the right development director will solve all of an organization’s problems.
+I interact with nonprofit organizations and their leaders daily.
+One of the most erroneous notions I encounter is that bringing in the right development director will solve all of an organization’s problems.

 When someone is hired for the position, so many unrealistic expectations have been set for the person that he or she is almost certainly doomed to failure from the start.
 This partially explains the high rate of development staff turnover that we’re all familiar with.
 That high turnover, in turn, is incredibly detrimental to effective development programs which must be founded on consistency and excellence in execution over time.